nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Quick start

-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have Java `11` or above installed on your Computer.

 1. Download the latest `eLister.jar` from [here](https://github.com/AY2223S2-CS2103T-T17-3/tp/releases).

 1. Copy the file to the folder you want to use as the _home folder_ for E-Lister.

 1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar eLister.jar` command to run the application.<br>
-   A GUI similar to the below should appear in a few seconds.
+   A GUI similar to the picture below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>